Narrow your results

 ## <int>

-To see a full list of data quality profiles, use
+To see a full list of data profiles, use

 show_all(profiles)